sketchplugins/plugin-directory/README.md

 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!
 - [Truncate Text Lines](https://github.com/mamuso/sketch-truncate-textlines), by Manuel Muñoz: Truncate the number of lines of a textbox, adding an ellipsis if needed.
 It works using words or characters.
-- [Font-Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
+- [Font Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
 - [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
 - [SwiftColorPalette](https://github.com/nahitheper/swiftcolorpalette), by nahitheper: Sketch plugin that generates Swift Color Theme with enums
 - [Select Exportables](https://github.com/yargies/sketch-select-exportables), by Kenji Wellman: Select all exportable layers, slices, and artboards.